valkey_client 1.4.0

 Prerequisites: Running a Valkey Server #

-This client requires a running Valkey server.
-For local development, we recommend Docker.
+This client requires a running Valkey server to connect to.
+For local development and testing, we strongly recommend using Docker.

 Option 1: No Authentication (Default)